House of Arenberg: Princely Counts and later Dukes of Arenberg

-The marriage contract in 1547 between Margaret de la Marck, Countess of Arenberg, and Jean de Ligne-Barbançon stipulated that their offspring would abandon the name of Ligne (to which house they belonged) and adopt the name and arms of Arenberg.
+The marriage contract in 1547 between Margaret von der Marck, Countess of Arenberg, and Jean de Ligne stipulated that their offspring would abandon the name of Ligne (to which house they belonged) and adopt the name and arms of Arenberg.
 On 5 March 1576, Emperor Maximilian II raised Margaret and her son Charles to the rank of Princely Count (German: Gefürsteter Graf).
 As such, the Arenbergs sat and voted on the bench of secular princes in the Imperial Diet.
-On 9 June 1644, Emperor Ferdinand III bestowed the title of Duke of Arenberg on Charles' grandsons, Philip-Francis and Charles-Eugene, as well as to all legitimate descendants of Charles and his brother Robert of Arenberg, prince of Barbançon.
+On 9 June 1644, Emperor Ferdinand III bestowed the title of Duke of Arenberg (German: Herzog von Arenberg) on Charles' grandsons, Philip-Francis and Charles-Eugene, as well as on all legitimate descendants of Charles and his brother Robert, Prince of Barbançon (father of Albert, Prince of Barbançon).

-Meanwhile, the marriage of Princely Count Charles to Anne de Croÿ, the sister and heiress of the last Croÿ Duke of Aarschot, had brought the Arenbergs a series of titles, as well as vast estates in the Habsburg Netherlands in 1612.
+Meanwhile, the marriage in 1587 of Princely Count Charles to Anne de Croÿ, the sister and heiress of Charles III de Croÿ (the last Duke of Aarschot of the House of Croÿ), subsequently brought the Arenbergs a series of titles in 1612, as well as vast estates in the Habsburg Netherlands.
 The senior title was that of Duke of Aarschot.
 It had been created in 1534, it was the first (and until 1627 the only) ducal title in the Netherlands, and it carried the dignity of a Spanish Grandee.
 The lands of the Arenbergs gave them a seat in the second estate of the Provincial States of Brabant and of Hainaut.

-Since the Arenbergs were now indisputably first amongst the nobility of the Habsburg Netherlands, it became customary for the Dukes to receive the Order of the Golden Fleece shortly after their succession to the title.
+Since the Arenbergs were now indisputably first among the nobility of the Habsburg Netherlands, it became customary for successive Dukes of Aarschot to receive the Order of the Golden Fleece shortly after their succession to the title.
 Staunch supporters of the Habsburgs, they held high offices at the Court of Brussels, sat on the Counsel of State, were employed on embassies (notably the embassy to King James I of England that negotiated the Treaty of London of 1604) and acted as provincial governors in Hainaut and the Franche-Comté.
 Occupying high military commands could likewise be called something like their birthright.